A COMPARATIVE STUDY ON THE APPLICATION OF COST VOLUME PROFIT ANALYSIS IN MANAGEMENT DECISIONS OF MANUFACTURING ORGANIZATIONS

 ABSTRACT The study highlights the application of the cost-volume-profit analysis in a manufacturing company.
 The study to determine the resultant effect of inefficiency in cost-volume-profit analysis application.
 It aims at examining the impact of cost-volume-profit (C.V.P) analysis in terms of its application and relevance to the...
 Continue Reading

-(A CASE STUDY OF INNOSON TECHNICAL) ABSTRACT In all business enterprises, the implementation of cost volume profit analysis is very important and can never be over emphasized and to achieve this goal, target and objective, it is beckoned on the decision of managers.
-So the aim of...
+ABSTRACT In all business enterprises, the implementation of cost volume profit analysis is very important and can never be over emphasized and to achieve this goal, target and objective, it is beckoned on the decision of managers.
+So the aim of this study is to find out the responsiveness and relationship of cost volume profit analysis that could...
 Continue Reading

 ABSTRACT This research investigation is focused on the use of Cost-Volume-Profit analysis as a Management tool for decision making using Nigerian Breweries Plc as a case study.
 Cost-Volume-Profit (CVP) analysis narrowly called break-even analysis, is the application of marginal costing and seeks to study the relationship between costs, volume and...
 Continue Reading